Health Information Technology

 - Overall GPA 2.5

-A program application (separate from the admission application to the College) must be submitted no later than August 1st for Fall 2018 cohort admission.
+A program application (separate from the admission application to the College) must be submitted by certified mail no later than August 1st for Fall cohort admission.
 Cohorts begin in the fall semester.

 The following criteria for selection will be utilized: